Invisalign and SureSmile

 - Clean your aligners with clear anti-bacterial soap.
 This gets rid of bacteria and is easy and inexpensive.
 But don’t use colored soaps, as they can tint your aligners.

 - Gently brush your aligners with your toothbrush, but don’t use toothpaste, as toothpaste has abrasives in them that can scratch and create pits in your aligners.

 After moving teeth with orthodontics, whether traditional or Invisalign, the new positions need to be stabilized to keep the teeth from drifting back to their former locations.
 Traditional braces use retainers that click uncomfortably into the roof of the mouth.
 Invisalign® uses Vivera® retainers made of the same material as Invisalign® aligners.
 The retainers are similar to the aligners but are thicker and more durable because they need to be worn for longer periods than the two-week aligners.
 Patients receive four Vivera® retainers, as well, so they replace them over the course of their retention to keep them from becoming less-than-hygienically appealing.

 The cost of Invisalign depends on the degree of movement that is required, as this will dictate the number of aligners needed.
 The overall costs are similar to those with traditional braces but are unique to each patient.
-We’ll discuss what we think it will cost during your consultation with Dr. Brown or Dr. Vaughn.
+We’ll discuss what we think it will cost during your consultation with our doctors.

 If you would like more information about Invisalign, contact our office today!
-Call (321) 372-7700 to schedule a consultation with Dr. Clark Brown today!
+Call (321) 372-7700, or click here to to send us an appointment request form, to schedule a consultation with Dr. Clark Brown today!
 Our practice serves Melbourne, FL, and the surrounding areas.